HorizenOfficial/horizen-academy-v2/docs/defi/blockchain-oracles.md

 For these reasons, decentralized oracles offer a much more reliable and secure method for submitting off-chain data to on-chain smart contracts.

+A decentralized oracle network consists of oracle nodes that stake tokens as collateral in order to retrieve data from the outside world.
+This data is verified amongst the nodes to ensure consensus regarding its accuracy.
+Once consensus is reached, the data is transmitted to smart contracts on the blockchain to carry out their assigned tasks based on the data received.

 ![decentralized oracle](/img/blockchain-oracles/ZBF-academy-Decentralized-oracle-graphic.jpg)

 ## Blockchain Oracle Use Cases